rasmusab/beepr/readme.md

 Installation
 ---------------

-Grab Hadley Wickham's `devtools` and install `pingr` directly from github by entering this into an R console:
+Grab Hadley Wickham's `devtools` and the `audio` package and install `pingr` directly from github by entering this into an R console:

 ```
-install.packages("devtools")
+install.packages(c("devtools", "audio"))
 library(devtools)
 install_github("pingr", "rasmusab")
 ```